 Asked whether her campaign will "by default" lead to a Trump presidency, Stein said she has "no illusions that the Democratic or Republican parties are going to fix" major problems in the country, such as environmental degradation, unemployment and the "outsized influence" of corporations.

 Stein is currently polling around 3 or 4 percent.
 Due to her low numbers, she has been shut out of the presidential debates along with Libertarian candidate Gary Johnson.

 Given her low likelihood of winning, Stein was asked who she would prefer to see as president, Clinton or Trump.

 "It’s not a matter of not liking them,” she said, declining to choose either candidate. ”It’s that in this election, we’re not just deciding what kind of a future we will have, but whether we will have a future at all.”

-Confronted about her visit with Russian President Vladimir Putin, which drew the ire of Russian environmentalists, Stein said she made the visit "to criticize Vladimir Putin for his extremely ineffective war policy which I would put together with that of the US".
+Confronted about her visit with Russian President Vladimir Putin, which drew the anger of Russian environmentalists, Stein said she made the visit "to criticise Vladimir Putin for his extremely ineffective war policy which I would put together with that of the US".

 She accused the US government of "collaborating with Russia" in the bombing campaign, while urging the two rival powers to work on a weapons embargo "against the funding of terrorist enterprises".